Shard-Labs/PoLido-docs/docs/how-lido-for-polygon-works.md

-# How Lido for Polygon works
+# HowLido on Polygon works

-From the user perspective, Lido for Polygon user interface will be accessible at https://polygon.lido.fi.
+From the user perspective,Lido on Polygon user interface will be accessible at https://polygon.lido.fi.

 ![Lido for Polygon](../static/img/how-lido-for-polygon-works/lido.jpg)

 ### Stake Tokens
 ![Lido for Polygon](../static/img/how-lido-for-polygon-works/stake.jpg)
-The first step for users to take when trying stake their MATIC in the Lido for Polygon protocol is to `unlock` their tokens.
+The first step for users to take when trying stake their MATIC in theLido on Polygon protocol is to `unlock` their tokens.
 The unlock process approves the StMatic contract to spend the amount to be staked from the user's balance.
 To unlock tokens, click on the `unlock` button and confirm the transaction in the confirmation page that shows up.